mobi-css/mobi.css/site/docs.md

 Most typography styles are reset to not need additional classes.

 This site itself is a real example.
-You guys are smart, so for this part it's not necessary to write examples.
+If you've been reading this, you can just inspect using your browser to see how it's done.

 ### Tables

 Although tables are not widely used in mobile, sometimes they are necessary.

-However, tables typically render out of screen on small mobiles.
+However, tables typically render out of the viewable area on small mobile devices.
 If so, use the `scroll-view` wrapper to make your table scrollable.

 And don't forget to add `class="table"` to your `<table>` element!